munificent/game-programming-patterns/book/update-method.markdown

 ### How are dormant objects handled?

-You often have a number of objects in the world that for whatever reason temporarily don't need to be updated.
+You often have a number of objects in the world that, for whatever reason, temporarily don't need to be updated.
 They could be disabled, or off-screen, or not unlocked yet.
 If a large number of objects are in this state, it can be a waste of CPU cycles to walk over them each frame only to do nothing.